 Likewise, warnings such as “don’t make your father angry” or “don’t upset your mother” send the message that the adult isn’t accountable for their feelings and the child must be cautious not to set them off.
 Repeated experiences such as these can lead you to believe “other people’s feelings are my responsibility”.

 While it’s understandable that you formed this belief in childhood, it doesn’t serve you to hang on to it today.
 The cost of constantly trying to anticipate, understand and placate other people’s feelings is that yours go unnoticed.

-And if your feelings are going unnoticed then so are your emotional needs.
+And if your feelings are going unnoticed so are your emotional needs.

 You can’t afford for that to happen if you want to resolve your issues with food because understanding your emotional needs is key to understanding emotion-driven overeating.

-Let’s say the work colleague that I mentioned is still being off with you.
-It’s triggered your belief that you’re responsible for their feelings so you instantly feel guilty.
+Let’s say the work colleague I mentioned is still being off with you.
+It’s triggered the belief you’re responsible for their feelings so you instantly feel guilty.
 You keep asking them if they’re OK but all they say is “I’m fine” in that passive-aggressive way that means “I’m anything but fine but I’m not going to tell YOU why, thank you very much”.

 Let’s rewind and try that again.

 Many people whose eating is emotion-driven often dream of living on their own in some remote location – what I call the “Hermit Fantasy”.

 You’ve asked your colleague if they’re OK, they reply “I’m fine”, nothing more.
 You begin to feel guilty until you remind yourself you’re not responsible for other people’s feelings and you haven’t done anything deliberately to upset them.